squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 [`enabled`](#+privacy.enabled){ #+privacy.enabled }

 :   :octicons-milestone-24: Default: `true` – This option specifies whether
     the plugin is enabled when building your project.
-If you want to switch the plugin off, e.g. for local builds, use an [environment variable]:
+If you want to speed up local builds, you can use an [environment variable]:

     ``` yaml
     plugins: